Who Needs Short Term Health Insurance?

 Does short term health insurance cover pre-existing conditions?

-No — this is one of the biggest distinctions.
+No, this is one of the biggest distinctions.
 Short term health insurance does not cover pre-existing conditions.
-Insurers typically look back 2–5 years at your medical history and exclude any conditions you were treated for, had symptoms of, or were advised to seek treatment for.
+Insurers typically look back 2 to 5 years at your medical history and exclude any conditions you were treated for, had symptoms of, or were advised to seek treatment for.
 This is fundamentally different from ACA-compliant plans, which must cover all pre-existing conditions.

-How long can you be on short term health insurance?
+How long can you be on short term health insurance in 2026?

 What's the difference between short term health insurance and COBRA?

-COBRA lets you continue your exact employer plan after leaving a job — including coverage for pre-existing conditions, prescriptions, and all essential benefits — but at full cost, often $600–$750/month for an individual.
-Short term health insurance is far cheaper ($80–$300/month) but excludes pre-existing conditions and many benefits.
+COBRA lets you continue your exact employer plan after leaving a job, including coverage for pre-existing conditions, prescriptions, and all essential benefits, but at full cost.
+In 2026 that typically runs $600 to $800 per month for an individual and $1,800 to $2,200 for a family.
+Short term health insurance is far cheaper ($80 to $400 per month) but excludes pre-existing conditions and many benefits.
 COBRA is better if you have ongoing health needs; short term is better if you're healthy and just need temporary protection at a lower cost.